exercism/javascript/exercises/concept/fruit-picker/.docs/introduction.md

 ```
 <!-- prettier-ignore-end -->

-Arrow functions are often uses to define short callback functions directly in the function call.
+Arrow functions are often used to define short callback functions directly in the function call.

 <!-- prettier-ignore-start -->
 ```javascript